 The downstairs boasts an impressive copper coated bar where you just want to grab a stool and a drink, while the upstairs has more of a restaurant feel.

 You may well pop in here for just a coffee, but after noticing the impressive amount of ale on offer you’ll likely want to indulge!
-When we last visited there were nine real ales to choose from alongside a diverse wine & cocktail menu.
+At the time of writing there were nine real ales to choose from alongside a diverse wine & cocktail menu.
 If you aren’t into those drinks, you’ll be pleased to learn they’ve got everything from Aspalls Cider to some great whiskys.

 So what about dining in?
 Well there’s a real emphasis on great food at the Old Gate.
 Treat yourself to their Chicken Supreme, or something from the grill menu with burgers and steak available.
 There’s a kids menu too!